-UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-Washington, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+20549 washington, D.C.
+2054

-FORM 10 -K × ANNUAL REPORT PURSUANT TO SECTION 13 OR OF 1934 15(d) OF THE SECU URITIES EXCHANGE ACT For the fiscal year ended Decen nber 31, 2009 TRANSITION REPORT PURSUANT TO SECTION 13 OF 1934 OR 15(d) OF THE S SECURITIES EXCHANGE ACT For the transition period from to Commission file number: 1-08325 MYR GROUI (Exact name of registrant as specifi Delaware (State or other jurisdiction of incorporation or organization) 36-3158643 S. Employer Identification No.) Three Continental To 1701 Golf Road, Suite: Rolling Meadows, IL 600 (Address of principal executive offices, 3-1012 008-4210 (847) 290-1891 (Registrant's telephone number, inc luding area code) Securities registered pursuant to So ection 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered h Common Stock, \$0.01 par value NASDAQ Securities registered pursuant to Section None on 12(g) of the Act: Indicat ticate by check mark if the registrant is a well-known seasoned issuer (as defined in Rule 405 of the Secu rities Act).
-Yes 🗆 No 🗷 Indicat ticate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗷 dicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 1. riod that the registrant was required to file such reports), and (2) has been subject to such filing requirement ct of 1934 during the preceding 12 months (or for such No \square dicate by check mark whether the registrant has submitted electronically and posted on its corporate websition S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the re dicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 2: s knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Fo dicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-1 filer, or a smaller reporting comp any.
-See the definitions of "large accelerated filer," Large Non-accelerated filer □ (Do not check if a saller reporting company) Smaller reporting company \square Indicat dicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No 区
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2010

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from

+Commission file number: 1-08325

+MYR GROUP INC.

+(Exact name of registrant as specified in its charter)

+Delaware (State or other jurisdiction of

+incorporation or organization)

+36-3158643 (I.R.S.
+Employer Identification No.)

+to

+Three Continental Towers 1701 Golf Road, Suite 3-1012

+Rolling Meadows, IL 60008-4210 (Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of Exchange on Which

+Registered NASDAO

+Common Stock, \$0.01 par value

+Securities registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark if the registrant is a well-known seasoned issuer (as defined in Rule 405 of the Securities Act).
+Yes 🗆 No 🗷

+Title of Each Class

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15 (d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \blacksquare No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \square No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (Section 229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company

+(Do not check if a

+smaller reporting company)

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗖 No 🗷

-As of June 30, 2009 (the last business day of the registrant's most recently completed second fiscal quarter), the aggregate market value of the outstanding common equity held by non-affiliates of the registrant was approximately \$382.4 million, based upon the closing sale price of the common stock on such date as reported by the NASDAQ Global Market (for purposes of calculating this amount, only directors, officers and beneficial owners of 10% or more of the outstanding capital stock of the registrant have been deemed affiliates).
+As of June 30, 2010 (the last business day of the registrant's most recently completed second fiscal quarter), the aggregate market value of the outstanding common equity held by non-affiliates of the registrant was approximately \$328.4 million, based upon the closing sale price of the common stock on such date as reported by the NASDAQ Global Market (for purposes of calculating this amount, only directors, officers and beneficial owners of 10% or more of the outstanding capital stock of the registrant have been deemed affiliates).